robjg/oddjob/README.txt

 Changes in 1.2.0
 ----------------
+- Allow file wild cards in the launch class path.
+- Process -D property arguments in the Launcher so they can be set from batch files.
 - Support annotations, synthetic or normal, for Oddjob reset methods.
 - Support annotations, synthetic or normal, for ArooaLifeCycle Methods.
 - Added the idea of synthetic annotations to the descriptor.
 This allows